DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 }
 ~~~

-Then we need to render our Kanban in the container.
+Then you need to render our Kanban in the container.
 To do that, use the `ngOnInit()` method of Angular:

 ~~~jsx {6-9} title="kanban.component.ts"
 export class KanbanComponent implements OnInit, OnDestroy {